OCR-D/spec/gt-spec.md

 Line metadata can be encoded in JSON or YAML (depending on [`Gt-Line-Metadata-Extension`] and [`Gt-Line-Metadata-Media-Type`]).

-Line metadata mustt adhere to this JSON schema:
+Line metadata MUST adhere to this JSON schema:

 <!-- BEGIN-EVAL -w '```yaml' '```' -- cat single-line.yml -->
 ```yaml